citp/privacy-policy-historical/j/jo/job/jobs2careers.com.md

-> *The following text is extracted and transformed from the jobs2careers.com privacy policy that was archived on 2012-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121216200834id_/http%3A//www.jobs2careers.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jobs2careers.com privacy policy that was archived on 2013-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130628064916id_/http%3A//www.jobs2careers.com/privacy.php) for the most accurate reproduction.*

 # Privacy Policy | Jobs2Careers

 ## Privacy Policy

-Last update on: April 4th, 2012
+Last update on: June 13th, 2013

 Jobs-to-Careers.com and Jobs2Careers.com ("Jobs2Careers" or "we") is a website owned by InsidersReferral.com Inc. We know you are concerned about your privacy, so we developed this Privacy Policy to explain how we collect, use, share and disclose personally identifiable information (referred to as "personal information" in this Privacy Policy